Erylichi/BSIT_3208-SIDEA-A-Sexually-Intercourse-Diseases-Education-Awarenessusing-Data-Analysis/README.md

 **Why hiv aids education is important to the youth?**
-- According to UNESCO Global Coordinator for HIV and AIDS Chris Castle, “HIV education can help learners to not only develop and maintain safer behaviours, but also reduce stigma and discrimination towards people affected by, and living with, HIV.”
-Exploring the mechanisms and machinations of culture, values, beliefs and relationships of power has become more prominent and acknowledging that education and health are inextricably linked is now seen as vital.
-For example, HIV education can help to tackle some of the structural drivers of the epidemic, such as harmful gender norms, which can increase the vulnerability of women and girls.
+- "HIV education can help learners not only develop and maintain safer behaviors, but also reduce stigma and discrimination towards people affected by, and living with, HIV," says UNESCO Global Coordinator for HIV and AIDS Chris Castle.
+Exploring the mechanisms and machinations of culture, values, beliefs, and power relationships has become more prominent, and acknowledging that education and health are inextricably linked is now seen as vital.
+HIV education, for example, might assist to address some of the epidemic's structural drivers, such as unfavorable gender norms, which can make women and girls more vulnerable.

 ## Statement of the problem